pichim/PM2_PES_Board_Example/docs/markdown/ws3.md

 The ultimate objective is to construct a mechatronic system that mimics a can crusher press.
 Pressing the mechanical button will prompt to the **Forward** state in which the motor will move forward a specific number of revolutions (representing the press going down), and then, after reaching specyfic number of rotation, backward to its initial position and then to the **Sleep** state.
 If the distance from the ultrasonic sensor while being in **Forward** state is too small (e.g. an obstacle is in the way), the device should switch to emergency state, so rapidly return to its initial position and shut down.

-Before doing the task you may look at the [structuring a robot task tutorial](../markdown/tips.md#structuring-a-robot-task).
+Before doing the task you may look at the [Structuring a Robot Task Tutorial](../markdown/tips.md#structuring-a-robot-task).

 1. Create flow chart according to the description above.
-2. Connect the mechanical button to the PC_5 pin and the ground to the corresponding pin (see [Nucleo Board pinmap][1])
+2. Connect the mechanical button to the PC_5 pin and the ground to the corresponding pin (see [Nucleo Board Pinmap][1])

 3. In the ``main`` function, it's essential to create a mechanical button object with the appropriate pullup mode